CSC1-1101-TTh9-S21/ps7/README.md

 pip3 install PySimpleGUI
 ```

 3. If all goes well, you will see output like this.
 It's okay if you also see a `WARNING` about needing to update `pip`!
-As long as you don' see `ERROR`, it worked.
+As long as you don't see `ERROR`, it worked.

 <img src="img/pysimplegui.png" width=500>